-The above describes the 4 levels of self-awareness of Human Consciousness (of perception and reality) as a process of Cause–Effect (a reflection of Space and Time) as ongoing cognitive, psychological, emotional factors of Actions-Reactions and the way the human mind receives, perceives, acts, and reacts through the three fundamental dimensions of reality expressed in the 4-dimensional Euclidian space: width, length, height, and depth.
+The above describes the 4 levels of self-awareness of Human Consciousness (of perception and reality) as a process of Cause–Effect (a reflection of Space and Time) as ongoing cognitive, psychological, emotional, physical factors of Actions-Reactions and the way the human mind receives, perceives, expresses, acts, and reacts through the three fundamental dimensions of reality expressed in the 4-dimensional Euclidian space: width, length, height, and depth.

 The first two levels of human Consciousness of perception and reality are the Space and Time dimensions (spiritual and emotional body) while the other two levels are the reflection of Space and Time (Space-Time) dimensions (psychological and physical body).

-The underlying forces for Space and Time dimensions are Action-Reaction and for their reflection (Space-Time) are the Cause–Effect (Interaction forces) through the magnetic and electric fields accordingly.
+The underlying forces for Space and Time dimensions are Action-Reaction and for their reflection (Space-Time) are the Cause–Effect (Interaction forces) through the Electromagnetic Field.

 Perception vs Reality

 Actually, the world as we perceive it has three dimensions of reality expressed by three-dimensional shapes: length, width, and height.
 We are 3D creatures living in a 3D world but our eyes show us only two dimensions.

 The depth we all see or we think that we see is merely a trick that our minds through our senses have learned to observe as a byproduct of our evolution through our eyes and sight.

 The perception of depth is an illusion that comes from the mind’s ability to put together two images (Image1 and its reflection as shown in the graph above) in such a way as to extrapolate depth.
 This is known as stereoscopic vision.
 When two images are assembled in our mind (brain) they are interpreted as depth.

 Actually, stereoscopic vision consists of two vision systems that work in parallel.
 Both are fed by the same two sensors, the eyeballs, yet they serve different functions.